xorpaul/g10k/README.md

     exit_if_unreachable: true
 ```

-If you then call g10k with that config file.
+If you then call g10k with this config file.
 You should get:

 ```
 WARN: git repository git://github.com/xorpaul/g10k-environment-unavailable.git does not exist or is unreachable at this moment!